How to remove kettle limescale

 - Allow it to cool, then rinse thoroughly several times

 - Boil the kettle again to ensure there is no aftertaste

 - Wipe the outside of the kettle with an anti-bacterial multi-purpose cleaner and a damp cloth

 Doing this for a second time will act as a descaler, getting rid of any traces which could spoil your next cup of tea!

 Some people also use baking soda to get rid of limescale, using the same method as above.

 Another top tip is to make sure you don’t leave any water in your kettle once you’ve finished using it (standing water encourages a build-up of limescale).

-The cleaning process should repeated every month or so, depending on how often you use your kettle.
-If you have soft water (water which contains low concentrations of calcium and magnesium), you do not have to worry about de-scaling at all.
-Softened water does not result in a chalky buildup of limescale, and therefore helps to extend the life of your kettle and other kitchen appliances significantly.
+The cleaning process should be repeated every month or so, depending on how often you use your kettle.
+If you have soft water (water which contains low concentrations of calcium and magnesium), you do not have to worry about descaling at all.
+Softened water means no chalky build-up of limescale, therefore helping to extend the life of your kettle and other kitchen appliances significantly.